 In February 2014, we raised \$2.0 million in gross proceeds from our private placement of convertible preferred stock and warrants.
-In July 2014, we sold convertible notes and warrants for an aggregate purchase price of \$0.6 million.
-We may enter into purchase agreements for further sales of convertible notes and warrants.
+In July, August and September 2014, we sold convertible notes and warrants for an aggregate purchase price of \$1.475 million.